These examples have their own pages:

 - It seems like it had to be intentional when Jude says, "I love the bugger," considering that "buggery" was originally used to refer to anal sex.

 - The Adventures of Robin Hood: Many, many Errol Flynn films are rife with this.
 His swordfight with Basil Rathbone sizzles with homoeroticism, with plenty of thrusting, sweating and panting and moaning in each other's faces.
 In addition, Word of God has it Claude Rains deliberately played Prince John as gay, thus making Guy his manbitch.

 - Aladdin: Some of the Genie's actions towards Aladdin could be considered flirtatious.
 But then again he's a very playful genie.

 "Oh, Al. I'm gettin' kinda fond of you, kid.
 Not that I wanna pick out curtains or anything."

-Alien: Resurrection: Ripley and Cal.
-After spending the previous three movies interacting exclusively with males and a surrogate child, Ripley wastes no time in becoming very chummy and touchy very quickly with the cute little android girl whom she first meets when Cal attempts to kill her, while Cal goes from wanting her as dead as the rest of the aliens to letting Ripley stick her fingers inside of her (not like that, perverts) and confiding her deepest feelings and fears about not being human.
+- Alien: Resurrection: Ripley and Call.
+Ripley wastes no time in becoming very chummy and touchy very quickly with the cute little android girl whom she first meets when Call attempts to kill her, while Call goes from wanting her as dead as the rest of the aliens to letting Ripley stick her fingers inside of her (not like that, perverts) and confiding her deepest feelings and fears about not being human.
 From the same movie, there's some Ho Yay between Johner and Vriess, which goes from subtext to text when Johner kisses Vriess at the end of the film because they both lived through all of it.

 "You're discussing politics with your eyes.
 You might as well do it with your mouths."